oracle-livelabs/partner-solutions/oci-observability-management-database-management/iam/iam.md

 	<copy>Allow service dpd to read secret-family in tenancy</copy>
 	```

+This policy provides the necessary permissions to Database Management service.
-3. Click the Create Policy button.
-Enter the required details, the Name DBMGMT_User_Policy_LiveLabs and Description *User policy for Database Management service for LiveLabs compartement*.
+3. Click the *Create Policy* button.
+Enter the required details, the Name `DBMGMT_User_Policy_LiveLabs` and Description *User policy for Database Management service for LiveLabs compartement*.
 Select the *root* compartment where this resource will be created.
 Switch the Show manual editor toggle to enable.

 	Enter the following rules and click *Create*.
 	```